Smart Tile Choices for Oakville & Burlington Renovations

 🔍 FAQs: Tile Sizes & Layouts

+- Do larger tiles make a small room feel bigger?
 Yes, especially when there are fewer grout lines.
-Just make sure the layout allows for clean cuts around edges and fixtures. - What tile pattern is best for a modern kitchen?
+Just make sure the layout allows for clean cuts around edges and fixtures.

-Vertical stacked tiles, oversized subway, or a sleek herringbone layout all work beautifully in modern kitchens. - Can I use the same tile on the floor and wall?
+- What tile pattern is best for a modern kitchen?
+Vertical stacked tiles, oversized subway, or a sleek herringbone layout all work beautifully in modern kitchens.

+- Can I use the same tile on the floor and wall?
 Yes, especially in bathrooms.
-Using one tile across surfaces can make the room feel more spacious, just vary the layout or direction. - Are mosaic tiles outdated?
+Using one tile across surfaces can make the room feel more spacious, just vary the layout or direction.

+- Are mosaic tiles outdated?
 Not at all.
 When used as an accent, in a niche or behind a vanity, mosaics add personality and texture.
-Just don’t overdo it. - What grout colour should I choose?
+Just don’t overdo it.

+- What grout colour should I choose?
 For a seamless look, go tone-on-tone.
-For definition or contrast, pick a grout that’s a few shades darker or lighter than the tile. - How do I know how much tile to order?
+For definition or contrast, pick a grout that’s a few shades darker or lighter than the tile.

+- How do I know how much tile to order?
 Measure the space and add 10–15% extra to cover cuts, waste, and potential future repairs.
 Your installer or supplier can help calculate exact quantities.